Real-VeerSandhu/API-Excel-Scripts/README.md

 # API Excel Scripts
-A collection of Office Scripts (TS) that read a Google Cloud Firestore API and display JSON data in Excel
+A collection of Office Scripts (TS) that read a Google Cloud Firestore API and display JSON data in Excel.